Home

 • Grandson Charles Robert Hoffert (1897-1958) was born in 1897 in Stoney Point, Bucks County.
 He was twice-married.
 His first bride was Emma Litzenberger (1897-1941).
 They became the parents of Charlene Lauchnor of Quakertown, PA.
 His second spouse was Carretta Riegel ( ? - ? ).
 Charles was socially active with the local lodges of the Masons, Owlls, Moose and Harleysville Beneficial Society.
 They dwelled at 146 North Hellertown Avenue in Quakertown.
 Sadly, Charles died at the age of 60 in Quakertown Community Hospital.

-Son Charles Youngken (1874- ? ) was born in about 1874 in Bucks County.
-Nothing more about him is known.
+Son Charles Youngken (1874- ? ) was born in about 1874 in Springfield Township, Bucks County.
+He is known to have made his dwelling-place in 1923 in Camden, NJ.

 ~ Daughter Hannah Eliza (Youngken) Eilenberger ~